top of page

 Insurance & other platforms

-I am not currently on any insurance panels and am considered an out-of-network provider.
-I provide an invoice that you may submit to your insurance company for reimbursement upon request.
+We are not currently on any insurance panels and are considered an out-of-network provider.
+We provide an invoice that you may submit to your insurance company for reimbursement upon request.

 • Does my plan cover out-of-network mental health services?